 These are things we’ve always been on the same page about.
 As I wept down the phone to my husband, he reminded me of this.
 Another adventure abroad has always been the desire of our joint heart.

 So I forced myself to look back to last December when we got the opportunity to move to Canada.
 It was such a simple, easy decision.
 We didn’t toss and turn about it, we didn’t bite our finger nails & argue.
 We decided in three days, Rob moved two weeks later, me and the kids twelve weeks later.

 I had P E A C E.

-The personal desire of my own heart is to serve God here in Canada.
-How?
-I have no idea.
-I’ve worried & stressed that it won’t happen yet it is a desire of my heart.
-Yet again & again I question if it will ever happen.
-I berate myself that my dreams are too big & I question my motives.
+I’ve worried and stressed that I won’t ever get there, yet it is a desire of my heart and always has been.
+Again and again I question if it will ever happen.
+I berate myself that my dreams are too big and I question my motives.
 Yet people have always told me over the years to hang in there because God will grant us the desires of our hearts.

-God P U T S the desires of our hearts I N our hearts so that He can then G I V E them to us.
+“God PUTS the desires of our hearts IN our hearts so that He can then GIVE them to us.”